timerring/bilitool/README-en.md

 Example:

-your can refer the [`template/example-config.yaml`](https://github.com/timerring/biliupload/tree/main/template/example-config.yaml) to know more about the yaml template.
+You can refer to the [`template/example-config.yaml`](https://github.com/timerring/biliupload/tree/main/template/example-config.yaml) to know more about the yaml template.

 ```bash
 # the video path is required